-- Applicants will receive an e-mail indicating whether or not they have been selected to interview.
+- Applicants will receive an e-mail indicating whether or not they have been selected to interview by December 18, 2015.
 In accordance with APPIC policies, we notify all applicants of their interview status if they submitted a complete application.

 - Applicants selected to interview will be contacted to schedule an interview.
 Both on-site and telephone interviews are available.

 - Interviews will be conducted throughout January 2016.

 - Interviews are approximately 90 minutes and include structured questions, a role-play based on a vignette, and an opportunity for applicants to ask questions.